SO9010/Contact-Sheet-Script/README.md

 # Contact-Sheet-Script
-This is a script for the creation of contact sheets in GIMP.
+This is a script for the creation of contact sheets in GIMP 2.10.\
+It is still work in progress.

 ## Instilation
 All you have to do is download the script and then drag and drop it into your scripts folder.\